See examples of previous Arts Access and Participation funding in our grants database.

 - Work that uses access to and participation in the arts to promote social justice (e.g. by achieving outcomes such as personal development, employability, educational attainment, social development, community cohesion, well-being, etc.)

-- Work that develops excellence in participatory practice for example, by including an element of training for artists working in participatory settings
+- Work that develops excellence in participatory practice

 - Work that supports organisations to embed digital solutions in widening access and participation in the arts.